Home & Property Improvements

 Living in and loving a Shaker home can be a major undertaking.

 To make the effort worthwhile and the result magnificent, take advantage of Shaker's City Services.
-Information on historic preservation of an older home is available on the Landmark Commission page and on the Resources page.
+Information on historic preservation of an older home is available on the Landmark Commission page.
 Qualified rehabbers can receive special incentives through the Shaker Renovator Program.

 So, you're planning an improvement project for your home.
 What do you do first?